-Pre-Ops Verifications:
+Pre-Ops Checkout:

 Purpose:

-Switching from parallel to operational configurations requires configuration changes to the system and these need to be verified before the first real pass on the system.
-This test verifies that the NEN Gateway system will only attempt delivery to the end customer once.
-This test should be conducted just before going live.
-Its main objective is to verify that the system configuration is correct after cut-over as the operational system.
+Switching from parallel to operational configurations requires network configuration changes to the system which need to be implemented and confirmed.
+The checks listed below confirms that the DAPHNE system network parameters are configured correctly and the system is ready for operations.

 Images and/ or Drawings: